 It’s much neater than I expected, for some reason I expected a pillow that took up our entire kind size bed, but it really doesn’t.

-Why do so many people recommend the dreamgenii pregnancy support pillow?
+Why do so many people recommend the Dreamgenii pregnancy pillow?

-- It supports you me bump, back and knees
+- It supports my bump, back and knees

 - Keeps you on your left side and supports you there